luc-tielen/blog/site/posts/lessons_learned_compiling_to_webassembly.md

 well-tested for another platform.
 This will make it much easier to port over and add new code, since you can rely on the behavior of the existing code.
 Potential issues should only pop up in the WASM-specific portions of the runtime.
-And ofcourse add tests for the new WASM runtime too!
+And of course add tests for the new WASM runtime too!

 ## Make sure you are compiling for the correct target